Myths about Majors

 You might be tempted to get "required" courses out of the way during your first few semesters, but it's also important for you to be exposed to courses in majors you want to explore.
 It will help you learn more about the majors you are considering.

 Some departments allow students to "double count" their Core Curriculum and major requirements.
-Talk to your adviser to plan a schedule that balances some courses from the core curriculum with courses in majors you want to explore.
+Talk to your advisor to plan a schedule that balances some courses from the core curriculum with courses in majors you want to explore.

 Picking a major and a career are the same thing.